 PETER (COCO) WALLACE – ELDER, STORYTELLER, SONG KEEPER & SENIOR NORTHERN ARRERNTE LORE-MAN

-70 year-old Alice Springs elder, storyteller, song keeper & Senior Northern Arrernte lore-man of the central desert wishes to tell the aboriginal history of Alice Springs in book and video.
-Mr Wallace holds Central Desert lore including important dreaming stories and totems relevant to non-indigenous Australians, such as the caterpillar, the uninitiated man, ‘Pine Gap’, yam, water dreaming and more as well as the intercultural history of Central Australia.
+70 year-old Alice Springs elder, storyteller, song keeper & Senior Northern Arrernte lore-man of the central desert tells the aboriginal history of Alice Springs in book and video.
+Uncle Coco holds Central Desert lore including important dreaming stories and totems relevant to non-indigenous Australians, such as the caterpillar, the uninitiated man, ‘Pine Gap’, yam, water dreaming and more as well as the intercultural history of Central Australia.

 He says, “My Father’s country is Alatyeye, Yam Country, Gem Tree.
 I’m Apmereke-artweye for that.
 My Mother’s country is Antulye (Undoolya), Eagle Dreaming: that’s my Mother and Grandmother.
 Kukatye, Gum Tree Dreaming, that’s my Grandfather.
 I’m Kwertungurle for that.
 The sacred site near Pine Gap, that’s my Mother’s and Grandfather’s.
 I’ve seen people standing there, like soldiers, you know, like that … but that’s my Mother and Grandfather’s country.”